ggerganov/llama.cpp/README.md

 On MacOS, Metal is enabled by default.
 Using Metal makes the computation run on the GPU.
 To disable the Metal build at compile time use the `LLAMA_NO_METAL=1` flag or the `LLAMA_METAL=OFF` cmake option.

-When built with Metal support, you can explicitly disable GPU inference with the `--gpu-layers|-ngl 0` command-line argument.
+When built with Metal support, you can explicitly disable GPU inference with the `--n-gpu-layers|-ngl 0` command-line argument.

 ### MPI Build